szymmis/vite-express/README.md

 ## 🤖 Transforming HTML

-You can specify transformer function that takes two arguments - HTML as a string and [`Request`][express-request] object - and apply any string transformation.
-Can be used to inject your custom metadata on the server-side.
-Needs to return transformed HTML in form of a string that will be served to the client.
+You can specify transformer function that takes two arguments - HTML as a string and [`Request`][express-request] object - and returns HTML as a string with any string related transformation applied.
+It can be used to inject your custom metadata on the server-side.

+This transformer function is invoked right before sending the HTML to the client in the index-serving middleware that `vite-express` injects at the end of the middleware stack.

 Imagine a situation in which your index.html file looks like this